Official Date: 10/9/1996 * Last Revision Effective: 4/21/2015

 Procedures

-To protect the interests of Bellevue College employees, all process servers (those attempting to deliver summonses, subpoenas, etc.) should be directed to human resources.
-Human resources will arrange a time and place for the individual being served to receive the legal documents in such a way as to minimize embarrassment and preserve confidentiality.
-If a Bellevue College employee unwittingly accepts documents concerned with service of process (for example, if the process server does not identify himself/herself as such, or if the documents are in an unmarked envelope), that employee should take them to human resources as soon as possible after discovering their nature.
+To protect the interests of Bellevue College employees, all process servers (those attempting to deliver summonses, subpoenas, etc.) should be directed to public safety.
+Public safety will arrange a time and place for the individual being served to receive the legal documents in such a way as to minimize embarrassment and preserve confidentiality.
+If a Bellevue College employee unwittingly accepts documents concerned with service of process (for example, if the process server does not identify themselves as such, or if the documents are in an unmarked envelope), that employee should take them to public safety as soon as possible after discovering their nature.

 Relevant Laws and Other Resources